meshcloud/meshcloud-docs/docs/meshstack.how-to.integrate-meshplatform-aws-manually.md

 }
 ```

-Operators should generate a unique and random value for `EXTERNAL_ID`, e.g. a GUID. meshStack AWS Connector will supply this [ExternalId](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html) only when accessing organization member accounts from a privileged (system) context.
+Platform Operators should generate a unique and random value for `EXTERNAL_ID`, e.g. a GUID. meshStack AWS Connector will supply this [ExternalId](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html) only when accessing organization member accounts from a privileged (system) context.
 Using the ExternalId therefore increases the security of member accounts in your organization.

-Operators need to securely inject the generated credentials and `EXTERNAL_ID` into the configuration of the AWS Connector.
+Platform Operators need to securely inject the generated credentials and `EXTERNAL_ID` into the configuration of the AWS Connector.

 ## Set up AWS Account 2: Management

 > Security Note: The demonstrated IAM Policies implement the minimum of configuration required to produce
 > a working AWS integration using meshStack AWS Connector.
 This setup is based on the [default AWS Organization configuration](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html).
-> We advise operators to determine the specific needs and requirements for their usage of AWS and implement more restrictive
+> We advise Platform Operators to determine the specific needs and requirements for their usage of AWS and implement more restrictive
 > roles and policies.

 This `MeshfedServiceRole` should be created in the management account with the following policy attached.